 - Boat: A whale-watching cruise is common and the cheapest option to spot whales in their natural environment.
-The price per adult is roughly NZS 150 and for children $ 60.
+The price per adult is roughly NZ$ 150, and for children $ 60.
 The swell picks up in the afternoon.
 Seasickness remedies are helpful, but you get tired from them.

-- Helicopter: Also, 30 minutes helicopter flights are offered at 150 meters height.
-It's worth it to get a drone-like view, to spot the entire whale, not only a part of it but also quite expensive the price is NZS 395 per person.
+- Helicopter: Also, 1 hour helicopter flights are offered at 150 meters height.
+It's worth it to get a drone-like view, to spot the entire whale, not only a part of it.

 6 Must-Know Kaikoura Tips